Beyond-Better/bb-mcp-server/examples/chunked-storage-demo/README.md

 TypeError: Value too large (max 65536 bytes)
 ```

-The `ChunkedTransportEventStore` solves this by:
+The `TransportEventStoreChunked` solves this by:

 - **Breaking large messages into smaller chunks** (default: 60KB each)
 - **Compressing data** when beneficial (configurable)